 Passagemaking Basics

-Passagemaking basics have gotten complicated with all the YouTube channels, forum opinions, and gear reviews flying around.
-As someone who started as a weekend boater and worked my way up to multi-day offshore passages, I learned everything there is to know about the fundamentals that actually matter when you leave sight of land.
+Passagemaking basics have evolved with all the YouTube channels, forum opinions, and gear reviews flying around.
+As someone who started as a weekend boater and worked my way up to multi-day offshore passages, I spent months getting comfortable with the fundamentals that actually matter when you leave sight of land.
 Today, I will share it all with you.

 I remember my first overnight passage vividly.
 I was absolutely convinced I’d prepared for everything.
 I had charts, waypoints, a watch schedule, and enough food for a week.
 What I didn’t have was any real experience being offshore in the dark with no one to call for help.
 That first night taught me more about seamanship than two years of coastal cruising combined.
 Passagemaking isn’t just longer boating — it’s a different discipline entirely, and the basics are what keep you safe when things get interesting.